nus-cs3281/2024/students/ckcherry23/knowledge.md

 YAML Frontmatter is a YAML block that is placed at the beginning of a file and is used to store metadata about the file.
 This metadata can be accessed to provide additional information or functionality based on the metadata.

 I explored the usage of [frontmatter for a custom navbar](https://github.com/reposense/RepoSense/pull/2102#issuecomment-1919095515) for the RepoSense report.
 We proposed integrating YAML frontmatter into the user-provided markdown files.
-The frontmatter obtained (for example, a list of links and the header color) using a tool such as [gray-matter](https://github.com/jonschlinkert/gray-matter) could be injected into a template header component as props, dynamically rendering the RepoSense HTML report.
+The frontmatter obtained (for example, a list of links and the header color) using a tool such as [gray-matter](https://github.com/jonschlinkert/gray-matter) could be injected into a template header component as props, dynamically rendering the RepoSense HTML report navbar.

 #### 2.3 Quality Assurance